facebook/react/docs/docs/state-and-lifecycle.md

 next: handling-events.html
 ---

-Consider the ticking clock example from the [one of the previous sections](/react/docs/rendering-elements.html#updating-the-rendered-element).
+Consider the ticking clock example from [one of the previous sections](/react/docs/rendering-elements.html#updating-the-rendered-element).

 So far we have only learned one way to update the UI.